DeterminateSystems/nix-installer/CONTRIBUTING.md

 # What kinds of contributions are needed?

-Riff can benefit from all kinds of contributions:
+`nix-installer` can benefit from all kinds of contributions:

 * Bug reports
 * Code improvements